-Learn everything about Clos de Bouard Montagne St. Emilion with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property, information on the vineyards and winemaking.
+Learn everything about Clos de Bouard Montagne St. Emilion with wine tasting notes and wine-with-food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

-Clos de Bouard History, Overvieww
+Clos de Bouard History, Overview

 Clos de Bouard is the new project for Coralie de Bouard and her husband Loic Maillet.
 When Loic Maillet is not busy with Clos de Bouard, he is also a negociant at LA Vintage.
 Coralie de Bouard is quite experienced in the wine world.
 Coralie de Bouard comes from a wine family.

 Her father is Hubert de Bouard of Chateau Angelus.
 However, Coralie also owns another property, La Fleur de Bouard in the Lalande de Pomerol appellation, which she has been managing since 2012.
 2016 is the debut vintage for Chateau Clos de Bouard.

 Clos de Bouard, was previously known as Tour Musset.
 The property was purchased in late 2016 from Castel Freres.
 Located in the western part of the appellation, it is not far from the Saint Christophe des Bardes commune in St. Emilion.
 They have good neighbors.
 They are not far from Croix de Labrie, Fleur Cardinale, Fombrauge, Rocheyron, Troplong Mondot, and Valandraud.

 The Right Bank vineyard of Clos de Bouard is planted to 66% Merlot, 24% Cabernet Franc, and 10% Cabernet Sauvignon.
 Located in the St. Emilion satellite appellation of Montagne Saint Emilion, with 30 hectares of vines.